tauri-apps/wry/README.md

 If this feels overwhelming, you can just use the preconfigured template from [`cargo-mobile2`](https://github.com/tauri-apps/cargo-mobile2).

-For more inforamtion, checkout [MOBILE.md](https://github.com/tauri-apps/wry/blob/dev/MOBILE.md).
+For more information, check out [MOBILE.md](https://github.com/tauri-apps/wry/blob/dev/MOBILE.md).

 ### Feature flags